apike/allenpike.com/_posts/2025-05-31-figma-slides-beautiful-disaster.md

 <a href="https://www.youtube.com/watch?v=j7_o-YiwGwo">
 <img src="/images/2025/clicker-fail.jpg" alt="A man looks in confusion at his own clicker." />
 </a>
-The exact moment I realized that I’d been hoisted on my own petard.
+Looking at my clicker in desperation: the exact moment I realized that I’d been hoisted on my own petard.
 </div>

 After some exploratory clicking, I found that once all the builds on a blank slide had been triggered, it would then jump to the next slide.
 At that point, you could click back to show the fully built skipped slide.